Kingston NV2 2TB Review

 Compared to the budget competitors, the Kingston NV2 does similarly well in CrystalDiskMark.
 Although there is certainly nothing spectacular about these numbers, we see the NV2 consistently outpacing Gen3 drives as far as sequential read performance goes.
 It’s also slightly ahead in the 4K Q1T1 area.

 In spite of its unimpressive sequential throughput, Intel’s now-retired Optane SSD lineup remains among the best ever in terms of real-world performance.
 One of the key reasons was their very low latency – a hugely important factor for user experience.
 The entry-level Kingston drive impresses here and is only clearly outperformed by the SN850.

 Loading Times (PCMark 10, FF XIV)

 At the end of the day, actual loading times are more important than the (mostly theoretical) maximum sequential transfer rates used in the marketing materials.
 It is also an area for entry-level PCIe/NVMe SSDs to show their real value in the price/performance equation.

 PCMark 10 includes a subset of tests to determine an “app start-up score” to be weighed into the total.
-In these apps, the NV2 continues to impress, with startup times that surpass the Samsung 980 in every single test and the SN850 in some.
+In these apps, the NV2 continues to impress, with startup times that surpass the non-PRO Samsung 980 in every test.

 We are in the process of adding the 3DMark Storage Benchmark to our routine, as it’s another useful tool for gauging real-world performance as it relates to gaming.
 It consists of loading three different games, as well as recording, installing saving, and moving game data.
 In this benchmark, the overall picture is somewhat moderated compared to the previous results.
 The SN850 is clearly the most responsive SSD in this context out of our admittedly tiny sample size.